 19 Taliesin Street

 This house is in a pretty street in the centre of Llandudno.
 With it's long promenade and pier, it is a traditional seaside resort .”
-The property is well appointed, comfortable, ideal for families and is conveniently situated for all amenities.
+The property is well appointed, comfortable and is conveniently situated for all amenities.

 The cottage is set out over 3 flooors :